isomerpages/enterprisesg-cpso/pages/Safety Tips on Cribs, Cots and Cradles.md

 *	Do not buy cots with corner posts with decorative knobs as there is a possibility of baby’s clothes getting caught on these.
 *	Never put your baby on sofa cushions, adult beds or pillows or any surface not designed for infant sleep.

-For more information on baby sleep tips, visit the Health Promotion Board's [Parent Hub](https://www.healthhub.sg/programmes/183/parent-hub/baby-toddler/baby-sleep?_sc_token=v2%253A6u8bcm0jcps-wO9Ven4jBSAp0kmERk58RlbPsEHMCJ6AwDd6h-eQYgBGJnKtzarAqmn6xtpeyhTUmhi9v2TuGPrL81TB7WYup98bOmYkkMtdy-vU38FnM7yhoJBvz3kTS_wu9Sorwe_jezVhx6ZoxYS_ohDEK0eqFfsm7nOLKXXt2wjj0_iBOuwyekrIgbXDsFlmiKYdJKgUuJ-NqofiXQ%253D%253D).
+For more information on baby sleep, visit the Health Promotion Board's [Parent Hub](https://www.healthhub.sg/programmes/183/parent-hub/baby-toddler/baby-sleep?_sc_token=v2%253A6u8bcm0jcps-wO9Ven4jBSAp0kmERk58RlbPsEHMCJ6AwDd6h-eQYgBGJnKtzarAqmn6xtpeyhTUmhi9v2TuGPrL81TB7WYup98bOmYkkMtdy-vU38FnM7yhoJBvz3kTS_wu9Sorwe_jezVhx6ZoxYS_ohDEK0eqFfsm7nOLKXXt2wjj0_iBOuwyekrIgbXDsFlmiKYdJKgUuJ-NqofiXQ%253D%253D).

 **[&#8592; Back to Product safety tips](/consumers/product-safety-tips/children-product)**